Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/essay.md

 > in SignWriting, authored spatial relation belongs to the written form itself

-That is the point from which the rest of the writing-systems lane can proceed.
+That is the point from which the rest of the writing-systems series can proceed.

 ## Selected references